 Section 8 housing is a slightly more difficult program to get into than others due to the high need for housing among the low income elderly.
 Those applying may be put on a wait list that evaluates need and application wait-time.
 There are some high-priority categories that allow recipients to receive vouchers before others.
-If the applicants needs exceed that of others they may be moved up the list.
+If the applicants need exceeds that of others, they may be moved up the list.

 Applying for Section 8 Housing

 If you are considering applying for Section 8 Housing Vouchers, you’ll likely want to apply as soon as possible due to the voucher’s high demand.
 Potential applicants should contact their State Office for the Aging in order to speak to a government representative.